 PREREQUISITES: English 285, English 286, and English 385, or permission of the instructor.
+Three hours a week

-486 ADVANCED STUDIES IN CREATIVE WRITING

-PREREQUISITE: English 212 and permission of the instructor
+486 ADVANCED STUDIES IN CREATIVE WRITING PREREQUISITE: English 212 and permission of the instructor

 491 SEMINARS

 This variable content seminar course is designed to accommodate the most recent developments in the discipline.
 The course typically concentrates on a particular author, genre, theme, or methodology not covered by other 400-level courses.
 Course descriptions are published in the English Department Calendar Supplement.